Electricity Perth

 Is the Synergy time of use tariff worth it?

-If you’re able to shift the vast majority of your daily electricity requirements to off-peak hours, the time of use tariff could deliver some savings.
+If you’re able to shift the vast majority of your daily electricity requirements to off-peak hours, the time-of-use tariff could deliver some savings.
 However, it’s unlikely that anyone but shift workers who are not at home in the early hours of the evening would be able to achieve this.
-If you don’t think reducing your peak time energy usage to less than 20% of your total consumption is realistic, the time of use tariff is probably not right for you.
+If you don’t think reducing your peak time energy usage to less than 20% of your total consumption is realistic, the time-of-use tariff is probably not right for you.

-If a household switches to the time of use tariff, but makes no changes to its energy usage habits, opting for Synergy’s Midday Saver plan could be an expensive mistake.
+If a household switches to the time-of-use tariff, but makes no changes to its energy usage habits, opting for Synergy’s Midday Saver plan could be an expensive mistake.
 With this in mind, customers considering the time of use option should have a good understanding of their energy requirements, and also think carefully about how their usage habits might change over time.

 Can I find a cheap gas plan in Perth?